exercism/DEPRECATED.rikki/README.md

 Rikki pulls the uuid off the queue, makes a request to exercism.io's API to get the code, then submits the code to the analysseur API.

-Analysseur uses analyzers/rules defined in github.com/JacobNinja/exercism-analysis,
-and responds with a list of violations.
+Analysseur uses analyzers/rules defined in the [exercism-analysis repository](https://github.com/JacobNinja/exercism-analysis), and responds with a list of violations.
 Each violation consists of type and a possible list of keys.